kdukdu/django-shop/README.md

 ## Introduction

 "Shop" is an application based on Python using the Django framework.
 It implements the following
 functionality:

+### Django admin panel
-- **Django admin panel** - _where you can add, edit, remove products and categories_
+You can add, edit, remove products and categories.
+Also, you can get information about customer's orders.
+Admin panel located at <a href="localhost:8000/admin">localhost:8000/admin</a>

+### Session based cart
-- **Session based cart** -  _which keeps track of the current relationship with the client and allows you to
-  add and remove items from the cart_
+Keeps track of the current relationship with the client and allows you to add and remove items from the cart.

-- **Order processing**
-- **Filter products by a category**
+### Order processing and payment
+We can easily test this online-store with using Stripe API.
+You can use the Stripe API in test mode, which doesn't affect your live data or interact with the banking networks.

+### Running asynchronous tasks in an application
+With the help of Celery, we created an asynchronous task.
+Also, Celery requires a message broker to process requests.
+For this purpose, we used Redis as is an in-memory data store that can be used as either a high-performance key-value store or as a message broker.

 ## Technology stack
 - Python 3.8
 - Django 4.1
 - Celery
 - Redis
 - Stripe API
 - SQLite3
 - Bootstrap 5